-In accordance with the HLC Student Complaint Policy and in an effort to improve its service to its students, OKWU takes student complaints seriously and uses them to make institutional improvements when appropriate.
+In accordance with the HLC Student Complaint Policy and to improve its service to its students, OKWU takes student complaints seriously and uses them to make institutional improvements when appropriate.

 Please use this form for non-academic complaints.
 For academic grievances, please refer to the Academic Grievance Process on page 35.